onqtam/headjack/docs/why/5_INFORMATION.md

 we will share the digital space with AIs and a web of trust on top of PKI will be incredibly important

+> "We cannot reasonably enforce that AI generated content is watermarked, but we can build a robust, reliable, cheap and scalable trust chain infrastructure for certifying content created and vouched for by humans." - [Joscha Bach](https://twitter.com/Plinz/status/1710409853565628463)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Language & its limits